Fujifilm X-T100 vs Nikon W300

 Travel and landscape photographers will find it useful that the W300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the X-T100 and the W300 are recent models that are part of the current product line-up.
-The W300 replaced the earlier Nikon AW130, while the X-T100 followed on from the Fujifilm X-T20.
+The W300 is a recent model that features in the current product line-up of Nikon.
+In contrast, the X-T100 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T100 and the Nikon W300?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.